thkim1011/mix/README.md

 ## To do
 * Make a simulator.
 * ~~Learn how to use git properly.~~
+* Learn how to use Gradle
+* Learn how to use Travis CI

 ## Disclaimer
 When I first started this, I did this off of only knowledge of programming and absolutely no knowledge of assemblers.
 This may be very unconventionally programmed (e.g. are you supposed to check for errors before or as you assemble?
 I went with the latter).